PSyGrid object

 specifies whether try to include all data from MESA runs without final profiles

-You can read the MESA data into an existing PSyGrid object, which may overwrites data:
+You can read the MESA data into an existing PSyGrid object, which may overwrite data:

 mygrid.create(MESA_grid_path=".")